 AI & Analytics for Good

-This thrust of the Block Center will focus on research into the ways that machine learning, neural networks, and other types of artificial intelligence, as well as big data and advanced analytics, can be harnessed for purposes that measurably strengthen our social fabric and improve quality of life for all people.
+This thrust of the Block Center focuses on research into the ways that machine learning, neural networks, and other types of artificial intelligence, as well as big data and advanced analytics, can be harnessed for purposes that measurably strengthen our social fabric and improve quality of life for all people.
 The Center is particularly interested in research that investigates how AI will improve public safety, create smarter public services, and impact fairness and equality toward disadvantaged citizens.

 As machines are relied on more and more in all aspects of society from employment and transportation to criminal justice and health care, issues of trust and transparency will also become paramount as human beings adjust to the increased presence of robots, automation, and other disruptive technologies in everyday life.
 Machines may be very good at loan granting, resume screening, health diagnosis, and product recommendation but human beings need to trust that the decisions are consistent and reflective of the social norms of the community.
 The Block Center takes a proactive approach to these critical problems.